Lancashire properties searched over Wigan acid murder

 The force said it had worked with Lancashire Police during a "day of action" around the case.

-A force representative said Mr Smith's body was found by officers at about 19:00 GMT on 24 November.

-They said it was "initially determined he had been subject to a fatal gunshot wound and an acid attack" and he had been "left on Kilburn Drive" by those responsible.
+They said Mr Smith's body was found by officers at about 19:00 GMT and it was "initially determined he had been subject to a fatal gunshot wound and an acid attack" and had been "left on Kilburn Drive" by those responsible.

 They added that the two forces had worked together to search about 25 properties in Lancashire "that investigators believe could provide positive leads in the murder investigation".